lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 *   **Login page checker**: determines if a URL fetched successfully (HTTP 200) is in fact a login page or some other undesirable substitute for the intended content.
 *   **Content validator**: code that determines if certain URLs pass a validation test, most often a media type check or format validation test.
 *   **Substance patterns**: pattern rules to check that at least one URL processed during the crawl of an AU is substantive (non-trivial), for example to verify that at least one substantive object was processed rather than just tables of contents.
+*   **Substance predicate**: code that determines whether a collected URL has substantive content.
+Alternative to substance patterns, allows programmatic substance determination.

+## Poll Control

+These plugin elements influence the operation of the LOCKSS audit and repair protocol.

+*   **Exclude URLs**: patterns for URLs that should not be included in polls.
+*   **Poll result weight**: patterns for URLs to allow some disagreements to influence the results more than others.
+*   **Repair from publisher when too close**: instructs the poller to fetch a new copy of files from the origin site when too-few peers agree on the content.
+*   **Repair from peer if missing**: patterns for URLs that should be fetched from a peer, when the poller detects that they're missing.

 ## Hash Filters